apostrophecms/docs/docs/reference/glossary.md

 The database documents that exist as mode and locale versions of one another.
 For example, in a project with an English and a French locale, the home page would be managed in the database by six documents: 1) the draft English, 2) published English, 3) previous English, 4) draft French, 5) published French, and 6) previously published French.
 These six database documents make up the document set. -->

+### Shortname

+An Apostrophe website's shortname is used as the primary identifier for the application.
+It is used as the Express session name and by default is the database name and CSRF cookie name.
+It is a top-level property of the application object we [configure in a project's `app.js` file](/guide/setting-up.md#creating-a-project) as `shortName`.

 ## Localization terms

 Apostrophe generally subscribes to [the W3C definitions](https://www.w3.org/International/questions/qa-i18n.en) of the following terms.
 These definitions borrow from their descriptions with a focus on use with Apostrophe.